Gore Mountain (New York): Watershed

 Gore Mountain stands within the watershed of the Hudson River which drains into New York Harbor.
 The south end of Gore Mtn. drains into Black Mountain Brook, thence into Chatiemac Brook, North Creek, and the Hudson River.
 The southeast slopes of Gore Mtn. drains into Straight Brook, thence into North Creek.
 The northeast slopes of Gore Mtn. drains into Roaring Brook, thence into North Creek.
 The north west and west slopes of Gore Mtn. drain into the headwaters of the East Branch of the Sacandaga River, thence into Hudson River.

 Garnet mining

-Industrial garnet has been mined at the Barton garnet mine since 1878 when Henry Hudson Barton began mining garnet for use as sandpaper abrasives.
+In 1878, Henry Hudson Barton began mining garnet at Gore Mountain for use as sandpaper abrasives, later purchasing the mountain and founding Barton Mines.
+The company relocated its mining operation to nearby Ruby Mountain in 1982.
+The mine operated until the early 1980s.
 The rock that contains these garnets, referred to as the Gore Mountain Garnet unit, is a garnet amphibolite.
+The largest garnet crystals in the world are found at Gore Mountain, ranging from 30 cm to 1 m in diameter.